 7. Use A Slimline Tool Rack

 You might be tempted to stack your more extensive tools in a shed corner.
-Even if you try to keep some order, it will ultimately evolve into a cluttered mess.
+It will evolve into a cluttered mess even if you try to keep some order.

 8. Design Wrap-Around Shelving

 If you're a DIY fan, you'll need plenty of tool storage ideas to keep your hammers, spanners, and everything safe.
 A shed or workshop setup like this will ensure that everything has a home.